meltwater/mlabs-http/docs/README.md

 Wraps all [Got] methods (except `stream`) with an identical API:
 `get`, `post`, `put`, `patch`, `head`, and `delete`.

+Provides an additional method `health` which takes no arguments and resolves `true` or rejects.
+Configure with the `healthPath` and `getHealth` options.

 - Methods return a Promise with the response body and not the whole Got response object
   (this is different then the default Got behavior).